-The Financial Services Department will prepare and release an Annual Credit Report to the City Council no later than November 30 [is this enough time given all of the other FYE duties?] of each year.
+The Financial Services Department will prepare and release an Annual Credit Report to the City Council no later than July 30th of each year.
 Such report will pertain to the prior Fiscal Year, and will include the following elements:

 - 1. Calculations of the appropriate ratios and measurements necessary to evaluate the City's credit, and that of its various Enterprise Systems, - 2.
 Information related to any significant events affecting outstanding Debt, including Conduit Debt Obligations, if any; - 3.
 An evaluation of savings related to any refinancing activity; - 4.
 A summary of any changes in Federal or State laws affecting the City's debt program; and, - 5.
 Detailed descriptions, individual and aggregate schedules and summaries of the City's outstanding debt.